NoCapCbas/webadmin/README.md

 ```bash
 go test -tags="integraion" ./data
 ```

+# Database
+Default database is postgres, if you want to use mongo, you can ...

 This code base is for educational purposes, sourced from "build saas app in go" by dominic st-pierre